 Overall, you have a 50-75% chance of developing migraines at some point if one or both of your parents have experienced migraines in the past.

 How Is Migraine Disorder Detected?

 A key to effectively treating a migraine attack is recognizing when an attack is beginning.
-Treatments are generally more effective when they’re administered in the prodrome or aura phases, and waiting for the attack phase to begin decreases the chance that you’ll be able to quickly end the episode.
+Treatments are generally more effective when they’re administered in the prodrome or aura phases.
+Waiting for the attack phase to begin decreases the chance that you’ll be able to end the episode quickly.

 With that in mind, remain watchful for the symptoms of the prodrome phase, which may include: